Esports Mogul teams up with Melbourne Melee

 This two day festival saw many of the nation’s best gamers competing on iconic gaming titles like Overwatch and League of Legends.
 But it was the fact that even legendary sporting institutions like the Australian Open tennis tournament could open its doors to esports that really signals how much of a shift has taken place in the nation’s gaming community.

-This saw Epic Games hosting a special Fortnite tournament at the home of Australian tennis, and it quickly revealed how much hunger there is for pro gaming events in the country.
+This saw Epic Games hosting a special Fortnite tournament at the home of Australian Open 2019 tennis tournament, and it quickly revealed how much hunger there is for pro gaming events in the country.
 As a result, we can see how Mogul’s partnership deal with Melbourne Melee could not have been better timed, and it is going to be fascinating to see how the Australian esports scene progress from here.